 This situation is depicted graphically below (t=-0.2):

-So the result for the first part of our solution is the integral of the yellow line (which is always zero),
+The result for the first part of our solution is the integral of the yellow line (which is always zero),

 For 0<t<1 we need to evaluate the integral only from λ=0 to λ=t, since f(λ)=0 when λ<0, and h(t-λ)=0 when (t-λ)<0 (or, equivalently t<λ).
 So the integral becomes, in effect:

 We can now evaluate the integral of the yellow line:

 Thus, the result for the second part of the solution is